KyloIO/kylo-docs/how-to-guides/KyloUIWithSSL.rst

 2.1 Import Kylo UI's Certificate into a Truststore
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can either import Kylo UI's certificate 'localhost.crt' we generated at step `1.1 Create Self-Signed Certificate in a Keystore`_
+You can either import Kylo UI's certificate 'localhost.crt', generated in step `1.1 Create Self-Signed Certificate in a Keystore`_,
-into a new truststore or, if you are in a hurry, simply re-use Kylo UI's keystore as Nifi's truststore.
+into a new truststore; or, if you are in a hurry, simply re-use Kylo UI's keystore as Nifi's truststore.

-Lets create a new truststore and import the cert to keep things clean.
+Create a new truststore and import the cert to keep things clean.
 Make sure 'nifi' user has access to this truststore, e.g.
-keep the truststore in /opt/nifi/data/ssl directory which belongs to 'nifi' user.
+keep the truststore in /opt/nifi/data/ssl directory, which belongs to 'nifi' user.

 .. code-block:: shell